hillaryychan/COMP3231/notes/16_Multiprocessors.md

 # Multiprocessors

 We will look at **shared-memory multiprocessors** (i.e when multiple processors share the same memory.
 A single CPU can only go so fast.
 If we use more than one CPU, it is possible to improve performance.
-This is based on the assumption that workload can be panellised and is not I/O bound or memory bound.
+This is based on the assumption that workload can be parallelised and is not I/O bound or memory bound.

 Recall **Amdahl's Law**, where given a portion _P_ of a program that can be made parallel, and the remaining portion _(1-P)_, sped up by using _N_ processors

-The speedup = `1/((1-P)+P/N)`
+The speed-up = `1/((1-P)+P/N)`

 Given a program, which runs in serial 50% of the time and in parallel for the other 50%, If we use 2 processor the speed up becomes `1/(0.5 +0.5/2) = 1.33...`